 Overcast daytime is best for outdoor shooting.
 Excess sunlight is challenging for shooting.

 Detach unnecessary background objects.
-If you want to shoot several areas at the same time, arrange it before shooting.
+If you want to shoot several areas simultaneously, arrange it before shooting.

 Remove all Jumbles

-Your shooting list is ready; the shooting area is ready.
-Now start shooting?
-No. please wait and have a look around the location.
+Your shooting list is ready; the shooting area is prepared.
+Now start shooting.
+No. Please wait and have a look around the location.

 Is there any clutter or distracting objects?

-Like a garbage can, empty coffee cup, shocks, etc., that you don’t want in your image background.
-The elements that do not enhance the photo pull it out.
+Like a garbage can, empty coffee cup, shocks, etc., that you don’t want in your pet image background.
+The elements that do not enhance the pet photo pull out.

-You may add something that makes your photo more artistic.
+You may add something that makes your pet photos more artistic.
 Like a roll of wool beside the furry cat or the Christmas presents at the back.

 A jumble-free environment reduces your post-processing work.